Royal Enfield

 A screen that shows important riding information like speed, fuel, and trip details.

-Analogue TFT
+Analogue N/A

 Fuel Gauge